★ New Events: Mobile Suit Moon Gundam: The Unforgivable One Event and Clan Battle

 On top of the Type system, each mobile suit belongs to one of seven categories: Raid, Armored, Generic, Bombardment, Sniper, Close Combat, and Support.

-Raid units are typically your frontline DPS units often equipped with melee weapons and evasion, and are strong against Snipers and Bombardment units.
+Raid units are typically frontline DPS units often equipped with melee weapons and evasion, and are strong against Snipers and Bombardment units.
 Meanwhile, Armored units counter Raid units, but are weak against Snipers and Bombardment units.
 Generic units are not strong or weak against any specific unit, making them highly flexible.

 As for Close Combat units, they have the same advantage as the Bombardment and Sniper units against Armored mobile suits but also share the same weakness versus Raid units.
 Support mobile suits meanwhile are just like Generic mobile suits with no advantages or disadvantages whatsoever.